alielmaksoud/HealthPortal/README.md

 ![HealthPortal](/screenshots/screenshot.jpg?raw=true "Screenshot of Landing Page")

-The app is built with React.js and Redux for front-end and Node.js for the back-end.
+The app is built with React.js and Redux for the front-end and Node.js for the back-end.

 The back-end can interface with a remote PostgresSQL database on AWS.

-More development info can be view on Built With Section.
+More development info can be viewed on Built With Section.

 The example CSV file is also uploaded for the purpose of displaying data and testing the app.

-The app provides users a landing page to log in.
-As in the task requirement, a fake login part presents on a landing page.
+The app provides users with a landing page to log in.
+As in the task requirement, a fake login component presents on a landing page.

-A doctor gives his/her ID and hits send, which will trigger the fake sign in procedure.
+A doctor gives his/her ID and hits 'send', which will trigger the fake login.
 If the ID exists in our database, his/her patient data will be returned and the app will go to his/her profile page (/dashboard/:doctor_id).

-The profile page is dashboard style with all of a doctor's patient data as charts.
+The profile page is in dashboard style with all of a doctor's patient data presented as charts.
 The last 10 data in the database is fetched for each patient.

-Each chart area consists of a title with patient name and ID, charts title (in our case, "Temperature and Heart Rate"), and the chart itself.
+Each chart area consists of a title with patient name and ID, charts title, and the chart itself.

-Each chart has its legend on the top of the chart,  X, Y axis, and data presented as sparklines.
+Each chart has its legend on the top of the chart,  X, Y axes, and the data presented as sparklines.

 Each chart area is draggable and zoomable.
 For convenience, I set the width of each chart area to the full width of the page.
 But generally, it's configurable.

-Two data shows up in the chart, temperature and heart rate in red and black.
+Two data show up in the chart, temperature and heart rate in red and black.

 Each data point is interactive.
 When a user hovers one of it, a tooltip will show up with more details of it.